it985/my-stars/README.md

 *   [PhilJay/MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) - A powerful 🚀 Android chart view / graph view library, supporting line- bar- pie- radar- bubble- and

-*   [square/retrofit](https://github.com/square/retrofit) - A type-safe HTTP client for Android and the JVM

 *   [ReactiveX/RxJava](https://github.com/ReactiveX/RxJava) - RxJava – Reactive Extensions for the JVM – a library for composing asynchronous and event-based prog

 *   [kdn251/interviews](https://github.com/kdn251/interviews) - Everything you need to know to get the job.